JustRedTTG/PGE_Docs/docs/source/getting-started.rst

 .. image:: _static/docs02.png
     :align: left

-As you can see the white color is filling the entire screen. this is the basic things you need to know when starting to use Pygame Extra.
+As you can see white is filling the entire screen.
+This is the basic things you need to know when starting to use Pygame Extra.

 Maximum Frames Per Second
 -------------------------